List of American films of 2023

-The following is a list of American films released in 2023.
+This is a list of American films released in 2023.

 The year featured a diverse array of cinematic productions, ranging from major studio blockbusters to independent and streaming platform releases.
 Notable films included Oppenheimer, a biographical drama directed by Christopher Nolan exploring the life of physicist J. Robert Oppenheimer; Barbie, a fantasy comedy starring Margot Robbie and Ryan Gosling; The Super Mario Bros.
-Movie, the first billion dollar movie to be based off of a video game; Guardians of the Galaxy Vol. 3, directed by James Gunn as part of the Marvel Cinematic Universe; and John Wick: Chapter 4, featuring Keanu Reeves reprising his role as the titular assassin.
+Movie, the first billion dollar movie to be based on a video game; Guardians of the Galaxy Vol. 3, directed by James Gunn as part of the Marvel Cinematic Universe; and John Wick: Chapter 4, featuring Keanu Reeves reprising his role as the titular assassin.

 Following the box office section, this list is organized chronologically, providing information on release dates, production companies, directors, and principal cast members.

 Box office

 The highest-grossing American films released in 2023, by domestic box office gross revenue, are as follows: